Introduction

 decentralized electronic cash.
 Eventually, my obsession led me to leave graduate

-school without finishing my PhD to focus on Bitcoin full-time.
-I joined BitPay,
+school without finishing my PhD to focus on Bitcoin full-time in 2013.
+I joined

-and later worked at reddit and BitGo, and then ended up starting my own company,
+BitPay, and later worked at reddit and BitGo, and then ended up starting my own

 - BitPay (2013 - 2014): Worked in both the Atlanta office and San Francisco